Skip to main content

 How much cheaper is buying a home in Atlanta than San Diego?

-Housing costs are typically 40-55% lower for comparable quality, size, and neighborhood positioning.
-A home that costs $1.5M in Carmel Valley or La Jolla would likely cost $700K-$900K in Atlanta's equivalent areas.
-Overall cost of living is approximately 25-35% lower when factoring in groceries, utilities, childcare, and general expenses.
+Housing costs are often substantially lower for comparable quality, size, and neighborhood positioning, frequently on the order of 40% or more, though the exact gap depends on the specific homes and areas you compare.
+A home that costs $1.5M in Carmel Valley or La Jolla may cost closer to $700K-$900K in Atlanta's equivalent areas.
+Overall cost of living also tends to run meaningfully lower when factoring in groceries, utilities, childcare, and general expenses.
 The savings are among the most dramatic of any major-metro relocation.
 A dedicated home search with a local real estate agent can help you see the full range of what's available.

 Will I miss the beach?